Greece is one of the places we’ve all read about and seen pictures of countless times, right?

-“Thessaloniki doesn’t close,” he says, “We can stay out all night if you can handle it…”
+“Thessaloniki doesn’t close.
+We can stay out all night… if you can handle it.”

-“I just hope you guys can keep up with me.“ I say.
+“I just hope you guys can keep up with me, “ I say.

 That’s what alarm clocks are for anyway, right?

-[…untz, untz, untz, untz, untz]
+[untz, untz, untz, untz]

-I guess we’re not done yet.
-Sure enough, a club emerges.
-We open the doors, and it’s PACKED.
-We sideways walk through this sea of people, squeezing through, and make our way to a tiny table in the middle of this huge party.
+We do the sideways walk you have to do to get through a crowd of people, squeezing through and making our way to a tiny table in the middle of this huge party.

-2 minutes later she’s back with our beers, which is lightning fast for a club this packed.
-I can’t help but think, “Don’t any of these people work?”
-It’s a weekday after all.
-But no one here is thinking about work.
+Minutes later she’s back with our beers, which is lighting fast for a club this packed.
+I can’t help but think, “Don’t any of these people work?
+It’s a weekday.”

 At some point on the way to drop me off we grabbed a bite to eat.
-It was some kind of pita bread wrap filled with tons of meat and fries, or something like that.
-I feel like the later it got the more they talked about it, and I do have a fuzzy memory of it being good.
+It was this delicious pita bread wrap filled with tons of meat and fries, or something like that.
+Fuzzy memory.

 What I do remember vividly is riding back in their tiny car, looking at the clock showing 6:15 am or so, turning to Panosh sitting behind me and saying, “Do you realize that exactly 24 hours ago we were strangers sitting on a bench outside that Istanbul hotel waiting for the shuttle to the airport?”